-- (1) Directive 2001/83/EC of the European Parliament and of the Council of 6 November 2001 on the Community code relating to medicinal products for human use4 establishes harmonised rules on the advertising of medicinal products for human use.
+- (1) Directive 2001/83/EC of the European Parliament and of the Council of 6 November 2001 on the Community code relating to medicinal products for human use5 establishes harmonised rules on the advertising of medicinal products for human use.
 In particular, it prohibits the advertising to the general public of medicinal products subject to medical prescription. - (2) In the area of information, Directive 2001/83/EC lays down detailed rules on the documents to be annexed to the marketing authorisation and intended for information purposes: the summary of product characteristics (distributed to health-care professionals) and the package leaflet (inserted in the product's packaging when it is dispensed to the patient).
-On the other hand, as regards the dissemination making available of information from the marketing authorisation holder to the general public, including patients, the Directive only provides that certain information activities are not covered by the rules on advertising, without providing for a harmonised framework on the contents and the quality of non promotional
+On the other hand, as regards the dissemination making available of information from the marketing authorisation holder to the general public, including patients, the Directive only provides

-OJ L 311, 28.11.2001, p.
-87.
+1 OJ C , , p. .

-OJ C, , p. .
-OJ C , , p. .
+2 OJ C , , p. .

-OJ C , , p. .
+3 OJ C , , p. .